tektoncd/plumbing/prow/README.md

 ## Updating Prow configuration

-TODO(#1) Apply config.yaml changes automatically
+Changes to [config.yaml](./config.yaml) are automatically applied to the Prow cluster via a [tekton task](../tekton/resources/cd/prow-condig-cd.yaml) that runs in the `dogfooding` cluster.

-Changes to [config.yaml](./config.yaml) are not automatically reflected in the Prow cluster and must be manually applied.
+To apply the configuration "manually":

 ```bash
 # Step 1: Configure kubectl to use the cluster, doesn't have to be via gcloud but gcloud makes it easy